LandanPerry16/PurduePlan/README.md

 Contributors: Jack Jia, Landan Perry, Kenny Varghese

+THIS IS A TEST ENVIRONMENT.
+Make sure to add a new user first before logging in.

 Objectives:
 To create an android mobile application to address the problem at hand
 Will track student progress as they complete academic objectives